SquareJazz/AcceleratePlaces/README.md

 ## The Challenge
 Alone we are smart, together we are brilliant.

-Residents in the Manchester co-working space don't know who is here, what skills they have, or what services businesses offer - if they did, more collaboration could be happening!
+Residents in the Manchester co-working space don't know who is here, what skills they have, or what services businesses based here offer - if they did, more collaboration could be happening!

 We want you to help us fix this.